-Reading Kingdom is an amazing online learning program that we have had the privilege to review for the past 6 weeks.
+Reading Kingdom is an amazing online learning program that we have had the privilege to review.
 This program teaches children from the ages of 4 to 10 to learn to read and write up to a grade 3 level using 6 skills: sounds, sequencing, writing, meaning, grammar and comprehension.
 This means that it works well for children with a variety of learning styles and with early readers, accelerated readers and struggling readers.

 Learn to Read – Customized to the Child

 The first step is for your child to take a placement test to determine where they should start in the program.
 My son enjoyed taking the placement test and then it started him at the appropriate level in the program.
-If you child is just beginning to learn to read, we decided to not take the placement test and start at Level 1.
+If you child is just beginning to learn to read, you can decide to not take the placement test and start at Level 1.

 As soon as my son started the program, it explained to him that adults should not help him with his lessons, so he looked at me and said “Mom, I can do this all on my own!”
 He was so excited to get started!
 After his first lesson, he couldn’t wait to do the next lesson.
 The program recommends that the child only does 1 lesson a day, so we stayed with that suggestion throughout the review period except for a few times when my son asked to do two lessons.

-The first skill that drastically improved for my son was his capital and lowercase letter recognition.
-Prior to using Reading Kingdom, he was still struggling with recognizing lowercase letters.
-After two weeks of using the program, he was extremely proud of himself as he could finish the lesson much faster with less difficulty as he was recognizing the lowercase letters quickly.
+The first skill that drastically improved for my son his reading confidence.
+Prior to using Reading Kingdom, he was still struggling with recognizing words.
+After two weeks of using the program, he was extremely proud of himself as he could finish the lesson much faster with less difficulty as he was recognizing and reading words more quickly.

 Another great skill that is learned with Reading Kingdom is the keyboard, especially for young children who are just beginning to use a keyboard.
 Your child is able to become more familiar with the letters on the keyboard along with using the shift key and the space bar.

 As a parent, I can log on and review how my child is progressing and I can also receive a weekly usage report and a weekly results report through email.